Admissions Requirements

 The annual weighted average is based on courses taken during the Regular Session (September-April) and the Spring and Summer Session immediately prior to this.
 Credit units indicate the relative academic weight of each course and are used to calculate the weighted average.

-Doctor of Pharmacy Program – If a student fails two or more classes in Term 1, the student will not be permitted to continue to Term 2.
-If the weighted average is 60% or greater for Term 1, they will be permitted to return the following year, but will be required to repeat all failed courses.
+If a student fails two or more courses in Term 1, the student will not be permitted to continue to Term 2.
+If the weighted average is 65% or greater for Term 1, and no more than 2 courses were failed in Term 1, they will be permitted to return the following year, but will be required to repeat all failed courses.
 The Undergraduate Academic Affairs Committee may also require a repeat of specific courses (e.g., Skills Lab course which is Pass/Fail).

 Students cannot progress to the next year of the program without completing all the necessary requirements for that academic year unless special approval is granted by the Undergraduate Academic Affairs Committee.

-• A weighted average of less than 60% or failure in more than two courses: Required to discontinue
+- A weighted average of less than 65%: required to discontinue

-• A student must meet all Term 1 prerequisite courses in order to take Term 2 courses.
+- A student must meet all Term 1 prerequisite courses in order to take Term 2 courses.
 Failure to do so will require the student to drop Term 2 courses.
-If a student fails a single course in Term 1, and the grade is between between 50 and 59% they will be granted a special supplemental exam in order to potentially allow them to move on to Term 2 (see Supplemental Exams).
+If a student fails a single course in Term 1, they may be granted a special supplemental exam, if eligible, in order to potentially allow them to move on to Term 2 (see Supplemental Exams).
 Every effort will be made to have the special supplemental exams written early in Term 2.
+If the student subsequently fails a second course in Term 2, they will not be eligible for a supplemental exam (i.e., two course failures have occurred in the academic year) and must repeat the course.

 Student Appeals